-We specialize in treating rhinitis, sinusitis and asthma; drug and food reactions; anaphylaxis, urticaria and angioedema; eosinophilia and eosinophilic disorders; and immune deficiency.
+We specialize in treating rhinitis, sinusitis and asthma; drug and food reactions; anaphylaxis, urticaria and angioedema; eosinophilia and eosinophilic disorders; and primary immune deficiencies.

-- Mark Steven Dykewicz, M.D.Raymond and Alberta Slavin Endowed Chair in Allergy and Immunology
+- Mark S. Dykewicz, M.D.Raymond and Alberta Slavin Endowed Professor in Allergy and Immunology

 - Alan P. Knutsen, M.D.